omnomburp/chat-llama/readme.md

 # llama-chat

 Completely vibe coded web ui with web search for me to use on my phone and other things.
+Requires SearXNG to do web search